NCAR/NCAR_mkdocs_template/docs/getting-started/index.md

 In this page, you will find information on how to start your own docs project using this template.
 This guide will walk you through the steps of getting started with such a template, including initial setup, customization, and deployment.

-## Step1: Create a New Repository Using This Template
+## Step 1: Create a New Repository Using This Template

 1. Open this repository Github page: [https://github.com/NCAR/NCAR_mkdocs_template](https://github.com/NCAR/NCAR_mkdocs_template) and click the **"Use this template"** button on the top right of [this repository](https://github.com/NCAR/NCAR_mkdocs_template) to create a new repository using this template.
 Please see the image below for reference: